OutOfBoundsError/EbayView/README.md

 # EbayView
-An Ebay View Bot intended to boost your views.
+A simple and quick Ebay View Bot Script intended to boost your views.

 # Requires